Tag: ZEN smoke alarms

 ZEN Smoke Alarms have a radio frequency (RF) transmitter inbuilt into each alarm – that is how our interconnected smoke alarms communicate with one another – no internet or home wifi required!

-ZEN interconnected smoke alarms can operate in a 100m free-field range provided the alarms are not greater than 30m apart from one another.
+ZEN interconnected photoelectric smoke alarms can operate in a 100m free-field range provided the alarms are not greater than 30m apart from one another.
 This is a huge distance and more than ample coverage for the average Australian home.

 I have a multi-storey house with solid concrete walls and ceilings –

-will the interconnected smoke alarms still work?
+will the interconnectable smoke alarms still work?

-This is not an issue with ZEN interconnected smoke alarms (we can’t speak for other brands though).
-Our interconnected smoke alarms are designed to function throughout large size multi-storey properties – upstairs, downstairs, inside and throughout the entire building with solid concrete walls, ceilings, floors etc. it is not a problem.
+This is not an issue with ZEN interconnected photoelectric smoke alarms (we can’t speak for other brands though).
+Our interconnected photoelectric smoke alarms are designed to function throughout large size multi-storey properties – upstairs, downstairs, inside and throughout the entire building with solid concrete walls, ceilings, floors etc. it is not a problem.

-Can interconnected smoke alarms be triggered in neighbouring properties?
+be triggered in neighbouring properties?

-No, it is not possible to accidentally activate or trigger the interconnected smoke alarms in your neighbours house (and vice versa) – imagine the chaos occurring right around Australia if this were the case!
+No, it is not possible to accidentally activate or trigger the interconnected photoelectric smoke alarms in your neighbours house (and vice versa) – imagine the chaos occurring right around Australia if this were the case!
 All alarms in one group are paired with a ‘master’ alarm, which is distinct from a ‘master’ alarm in any other group.

 Our smoke alarms cannot be affected by other household RF devices (i.e. wireless smoke alarms situated in neighbouring properties) as the technology is purposely designed to eliminate any such interference during the unique network pairing process.